kadocolak/turkey-city-district-town-web-service/readme.md

 -> https://api.kadircolak.com/Konum/JSON/API/ShowDistrict?plate=34 (All districts in Istanbul) <br>
 -> https://api.kadircolak.com/Konum/JSON/API/ShowTown?plate=34&district=BAŞAKŞEHİR  (All neighborhoods and villages in Başakşehir district of Istanbul city) <br>

+# How is the file location configuration?

+localhost:3000/SOAP/TurkeyLocation.asmx <br>
+localhost:3000/JSON/API/ShowAllCity

 # Where can I access the project's data source?

 It will be shared as a new repository on my Github profile.